 Walmart developed its Basic, Better, Best framework to help suppliers engage in—and continuously improve on—regenerative practices.
-Our framework is informed by a robust consultation process where we worked with several prominent environmental non-profit organizations to identify, assess, and rank supplier activities that support positive nature outcomes for 13 priority commodities.
+Our framework is informed by a robust consultation process where we work with several prominent environmental non-profit organizations to identify, assess, and rank supplier activities that support positive nature outcomes for 13 priority commodities.
 The Basic, Better, Best framework is intended to help suppliers adopt a step-change approach towards adopting more robust, transparent, and traceable practices, with the goal of encouraging holistic place-based and jurisdictional projects that deliver environmental, economic, and social outcomes across entire landscapes.

 Walmart’s Basic, Better, Best framework recognizes three tiers of supplier performance on nature:

-Basic – source commodities using recognized certification programs and improvement projects, or using equivalent practices linked to positive outcomes for nature
+Basic – source commodities using recognized certification programs and improvement projects, or using equivalent practices linked to positive outcomes for nature.

-Better – source commodities using leading certification programs with additional nature practices, more robust traceability and/or social and economic indicators, or where certifications are unavailable, are produced using equivalent practices linked to positive outcomes for nature
+Better – source commodities using leading certification programs with additional nature practices, more robust traceability and/or social and economic indicators, or where certifications are unavailable, are produced using equivalent practices linked to positive outcomes for nature.

-Best – source commodities and/or support jurisdictional or place-based approaches that more sustainably manage, restore and/or protect nature aligned to landscape/seascape needs, and linked to positive environmental, social and economic impacts
+Best – source commodities and/or support jurisdictional or place-based approaches that more sustainably manage, restore and/or protect nature aligned to landscape/seascape needs, and linked to positive environmental, social and economic impacts.